spencer-shadley/completed-class/05-third-party-apis/3-thursday-jquery-calculator/activities/20-jQueryCalculator/README.md

   - Create code to "restart" the calculator after a user clicks "clear".

-### Bonus
+### Bonuses

-- Don't attempt this bonus until you have completed the calculator
+- Don't attempt these bonuses until you have fully completed the calculator

+#### Bonus 1

 - Handle user `key` events as well as clicking on the buttons

+#### Bonus 2

+- Have pressing "equal" repeat the previous operation on the new result when no new operator has been selected